Rated: 13+ · Short Story · Fantasy · #2119462

 Aiden's cackle shook the strong man's nerves as she neared, crimson hair swirling about her hips.
 "Your sword is useless in this.
 Iron, not steel, for unbinding a shade, yes?
 Your arm, warrior, for spell must meet your blood's kiss along its blade.
 Yes, like that."

 The warrior frowned.
-"It is not meet to name price before bargain is struck?
+"Is it not meet to name price before bargain is struck?
 I will carry your message, as you bid me do."

 Aideen stepped beside him, running a soft hand along Cadoc's bulging arm, then down his side.
 "Ha!
 When deed is done, you will return.
 Or think you your will might resist me?
 A favor for a favor I will ask.
 After, my word you will bring.
 Now, go!
 And do not fail me.
 Cadoc."